PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 To quit docker exec(#) use exit

+#### By default application can be opened on http://localhost/settings

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file - however if you copy